SEN Information Report for The Bawburgh School 2017-18

 - How will I know how The Bawburgh School supports my child?

-Each pupil’s Individual Education Plan (IEP) will be drawn up by the class teacher.
+Each pupil identified with a specific learning need, relating mainly to cognition and learning, will be issued a Key.
+Keys provide the children with an individual education and plan and will be creaded by a class teacher.
 It will be differentiated accordingly to suit the pupil’s individual needs, setting individual targets.
 A copy of the targets will be given to parents.
 This may include additional general support by the teacher or teaching assistant in class or use of particular resources (e.g. a writing slope.).

 If a pupil has needs related to more specific areas of their education or social skills, such as spelling, handwriting, numeracy & literacy skills etc. then the pupil may be placed in a small focus group.
-You will be notified of this in writing.
+You will be notified of this and This the intervention and support will be explained to you.
 This will be run by the teacher or teaching assistant.
 The length of time of the intervention will vary according to need but will generally be for a term.
 The interventions will be regularly reviewed by all involved to ascertain the effectiveness of the provision and to inform future planning.
 These interventions will be recorded on a provision map (for each year group).
 This is a record of the interventions, timings and cost of the intervention.
 The impact of the intervention is recorded separately on an interventions sheet.
 If you have any queries related to the interventions please do not hesitate to contact the class teacher or SENCo.

-Pupil Progress Meetings are held half termly.
-This is a meeting where the class teacher meets with the Head to discuss the progress of the pupils in their class.
+Pupil Progress Meetings are held throughout the year in a continuous cycle.
+This is a meeting where the class teacher and the head teacher join together to discuss the progress of the pupils in their class.
 This shared discussion may highlight any potential problems in order for further support to be planned.

 Occasionally a pupil may need more expert support form an outside agency such as the Children’s Therapy Team, Paediatrician etc. Referral forms are then completed in conjunction with parents/carers and forwarded to the most appropriate agency.
 After a series of assessments, a programme of support is usually provided to the school and parents/carers.